 Staff, pupils, contractors and visitors have a legal duty to report any condition or practice they deem to be a hazard.
-In most cases, reporting should be conducted verbally to the site manager as soon as possible, who will then inform the headteacher as appropriate.
+In most cases, reporting should be conducted verbally to the site manager as soon as possible, who will then inform the Headteacher as appropriate.
 Serious hazards will be reported using the appropriate form available in the school office.
+All hazards must be logged as helpdesk tickets in the trust's estates management CRM (currently Parago).